praekelt/vumi-ureport/docs/ureport-api.rst

    **Description of the JSON response attributes**:

-   The ``poll_topics`` are a JSON list of topics for which there are currently polls.
+   The ``poll_topics`` are a JSON list of topics for which there are currently open polls.
 Each poll topic consists of:

    * a ``poll_id`` which is the unique id of the poll for the topic.
    * a ``label`` which is a human-readable description of the topic